javastips/jstips/.github/CONTRIBUTING.md

 # 🚧 Notice 🚧

 Pardon the mess.
-The `master` branch is in flux while we work on Lodash v5.
+The `master` branch is in flux while we work on javastips v1.
 This means things like npm scripts, which we encourage using for contributions, may not be working.
 Thank you for your patience.